FATSORT

 −X DIR

-The following options can be specified multiple times to select which directories shall be sorted using POSIX.2 extended regular expressions:
+The following options can be specified multiple times to select directories using POSIX.2 extended regular expressions:

 −e RE